How does the 12-hour clock system work? Is midnight 12 am or 12 pm? more

 Some people have won millions of dollars in lotteries on Friday 13.
 According to CNN.com, one British couple won $17 million after buying their lottery ticket on Friday 13.
-The same day, their mirror at home fell and broke, which according to superstition leads to seven years of bad luck.
+The same day, their mirror at home fell and broke, which according to superstition leads to 7 years of bad luck.

-Judas – 13th guest at Last Supper
+Judas – 13th Guest at Last Supper

 Some say that the concept of Friday and the number 13 being unlucky may be linked to stories from the Bible.
-For example, Judas Iscariot, the apostle who betrayed Jesus, has been labelled "the 13th guest" at the Last Supper.
+For example, Judas Iscariot, the apostle who betrayed Jesus, has been labeled "the 13th guest" at the Last Supper.

-Other biblical events that supposedly occurred on a Friday, include the great flood during the time of Noah, the confusion of languages at the Tower of Babel, the day Eve tempted Adam with the apple, and Good Friday, the day Jesus was crucified.
+Other biblical events that supposedly occurred on a Friday include the great flood during the time of Noah, the confusion of languages at the Tower of Babel, the day Eve tempted Adam with the apple, and Good Friday, the day Jesus was crucified.

 On Friday 13, October 1307, a warrant was issued for the Knights Templar to be arrested.
 Masses of Templars were tortured or executed.

-Loke – Norse Party Crasher
+Loki – Norse Party Crasher